How to Leave New Jersey Residency: Complete 2026 Exit Guide

 New Jersey's Division of Taxation specifically targets high-income individuals who change domicile.
 Common audit triggers include:

-• Filing part-year resident return: Automatic red flag for review
+- Filing part-year resident return: Automatic flag for review (still required)

-• Social media posts: Photos showing you're still frequently in New Jersey
+- Social media posts: Photos showing you are still frequently in New Jersey

 Step-by-Step: How to Leave New Jersey Residency